phytec/doc-bsp-yocto/source/bsp/imx8/imx8mn/head.rst

 CAN FD
 ------

-The |sbc| two flexCAN interfaces supporting CAN FD.
-They are supported by the Linux standard CAN framework which builds upon then the Linux network layer.
+The |sbc| has one CAN interface supporting CAN FD.
+It is supported by the Linux standard CAN framework which builds upon then the Linux network layer.
 Using this framework, the CAN interfaces behave like an ordinary Linux network device, with some additional features special to CAN.
 More information can be